-The IP Handset can be used to display status, access a subset of controls and views, starting a streaming session and enter the PIN code for the terminal.
+The IP Handset can be used to display status, access a subset of controls and views and enter the PIN code for the terminal.
 The IP Handset connects to the LAN interface of the terminal.
 For information on how to use the handset, see the user manual for the IP Handset.